 We acknowledge the importance of big data, but also emphasize the need for understanding reproducibility and variability at the individual level.
 Our four areas of specialization (outlined below) reflect this integrative, multi-scale approach to neuroimaging.

 Daube, Fracasso, Hanslmayr, Harvey, Ince, Muckli, M Palva, S Palva, Philiastides, Robertson, Rousselet, Sampaio-Baptista, Schyns, Svanera, Thut, Uhlhaas, Wimber

-Computational Cognitive Neuroimaging: We are using computational approaches to unravel how the fundamental building blocks of cognition (such as accumulation and integration of information, sensory and memory representations, prediction etc.) are coded in brain activity.
-Example Highlight: Using psychophysical subsampling techniques and information theoretical approaches to map information content to brain activity at the individual level.
+We use computational approaches to unravel how the fundamental building blocks of cognition (such as accumulation and integration of information, sensory and memory representations, prediction) are implemented in brain activity.
+Many researchers at the CCNi use sophisticated behavioural tasks, psychophysical sampling techniques, information theoretical approaches and computational modelling to map information content to brain activity and behaviour.

 - Main PIs: Hanslmayr, Harvey, Satu Palva, Matias Palva, Robertson, Sampaio-Baptista, Thut, Uhlhaas, Wimber